JonThomas/Azure-AZ-500-Study-Guide/4-Secure data and applications/31-Manage access to Key Vault.md

 # Manage access to Key Vault

+* Microsoft recommends separate key vaults for production, test and development.

 ## Network security

 * Network connectivity can be configured when creating the key vault, and a firewall will be added: